Soumyaranjanrath785/Cardiovascular-Risk-Prediction/README.md

 # Observation

-* XGBoost, Support vector machine gives highest Accuracy, Recall, Precision and AUC score.
+* XGBoost, Randomforest gives highest Accuracy, Recall, Precision and AUC score.
-* Highest recall is given by Support vector machine
+* Highest recall is given by rf model
-* Highest AUC is given by Support vector machine Overall we can say that the support vector machine was the best performing model across all metrics.
-It’s best parameters were a radial kernel, a C value of 10 and a gamma value of 1.
-Its high AUC and F1 score also show that the model has a high true positive rate and is thus sensitive to predict if one has a high risk of developing CHD , i.e., getting a heart attack within 10 years.
+Overall we can say that the XGboost with hyperparameter tunning was the best performing model across all metrics.

 # 5.CHALLENGES
 * Handling the missing values.